LiqiangJing/DSBench/data_analysis/readme.md

 ./save_process/gpt-3.5-turbo-0125: This is evaluation results of gpt-3.5-turbo-0125.
 It recodes the cost, predicted answer, consuming time.

+If you want to evaluate AutoGen with eva_autogen_gpt.ipynb, please install all required [environments](https://microsoft.github.io/autogen/docs/installation/).

 ## How to get the data

 ### Download all competations